-Shopkick is phone app you can use to earn points for buying things in-store and online.
+Shopkick is a phone app you can use to earn points for buying things in-store and online.
 I use it at places like Target and Best Buy.
 When you turn on location tracking, it will send you a notice when you walk in the store.
 Some Shopkicks are automatic just for visiting, other times the app will ask you to scan products.
 You can also upload your receipt and earn Shopkicks for specific purchases.
 Again, you can cash out for gift cards.

 3. Invite your friends to Groupon

 I don’t buy any local activity or visit a new restaurant until I check Groupon and Living Social.
 My husband and I visited one of those new escape rooms last month and went for $30 instead of $60 because I got a Groupon deal AND used a Groupon Coupon.
 If you refer friends and family to Groupon, you’ll earn $10 (for up to 10 people).
 That’s $100 to buy gifts for the people on your list.